Wayne Lemon: Career

 Lemon's theatrical work has been performed by Steppenwolf Theatre Company, South Coast Repertory, Hartford Stage and The Denver Centre for the Performing Arts, among others.

 His plays have been featured in Hartford Stage's Brand: NEW Fall Festival of Plays, Horizon Theatre Company's New South Playworks, New Haarlem Arts Theatre's Unheard Voices for the American Theater, the Alabama Shakespeare Festival's Southern Writers' Project and the American National Theatre.
 His darkly comic work Jesus Hates Me was chosen as the inaugural production of the Denver Center Theatre Company's New Play Summit.

 Lemon began his career as a film and theatre critic for the Austin Chronicle.
 Lemon has been a guest lecturer at The University of Michigan, The University of Georgia, Marquette University, George Washington University, Texas Tech University and the University of Texas.
 He has served as playwright in residence at theaters across America.

 Other theatrical works include 8 feet of water, Drive By and Buddy Sharp.
 His stage work has been published by Smith & Krause, New York, as part of their Best New Playwrights series, as well as their Comedy Monologue series.
 Lemon has been a repeat participant in Denver Center's Playwright Slam, reading new material aloud for attendees of the New Play Summit.

 Lemon currently writes for the motion picture industry in Los Angeles.
 Recent projects include Master Thieves (based on the book by Stephen Kurkjian) and The Presidents Club (based on the book by Nancy Gibbs and Michael Duffy) for Sony Pictures Entertainment with Matt Tolmach producing.

 Lemon's debut screenplay, The Havana Affair, was named to the industry's 2015 Hit List as well as 2016's Young & Hungry List before being set up at Leonardo DiCaprio's Appian Way in association with Tobey Maguire's Material Pictures.

-When not writing, Lemon competes in the Pro-Am division of the National Cutting Horse Association aboard his American Quarter Horse, Glo Doc, and his award winning American Paint Horse, Crimson Coco Chex.
+When not writing, Lemon competes in the Pro-Am division of the National Cutting Horse Association aboard his American Quarter Horse, Glo Doc, and his American Paint Horse, Crimson Coco Chex.